vslio/universal-react-base/README.md

   </header>
 )
 ```
 This is the recommended option when the component we're creating does not need to retain internal state and doesn't have any of the lifecycle methods.
-For more information check this [section of the React documentation](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
+For more information check [this section of the React documentation](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
 Caveat: Hot reloading doesn't work with stateless functions.
 There is no support at this stage, [but it could happen](https://github.com/gaearon/babel-plugin-react-transform/issues/57).
+This is the case because I am using the experimental [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).
+This will likely be removed in the future, in favour of Webpack's native HMR.

 ###CSS
 Using [PostCSS](http://postcss.org), [CSS Modules](http://glenmaddern.com/articles/css-modules) and [cssnext](http://cssnext.io).
+Despite being a big fan of SASS and global CSS in general, I decided to give CSS Modules a go.
+There are a few quirks to overcome and you need to 'retrain' your brain to do things in a different way, but, ultimately, I believe it's the way to go for React projects.
+Please, make sure to read the article I linked above regarding CSS Modules.
+It's probably the most thorough you will find and it outlines most of the pros and cons of using them.

+...
+TBC. :-)